 B-115.e: Determining the Job-Retention Period after Regular SNAP E&T Services Have Ended and Job Retention Services Are Requested

-The following are examples of a 90-day job-retention period and explain how to determine whether the job-retention period has expired when a request is made for job retention services after regular SNAP E&T services have ended and the SNAP E&T Program Detail in TWIST has been closed.
+The following are examples of a 90-day job-retention period and explain how to determine whether the job-retention period has expired when a request is made for job retention services after regular SNAP E&T services have ended and the SNAP E&T application in WorkInTexas.com has been closed.

 Example 1 John Doe is an ABAWD who was successfully participating in regular SNAP E&T services until he entered employment of 20 hours per week on October 3.
 John discontinued participation in regular SNAP E&T services, so all services ended and were closed on the same day.
 On December 3, John, who is still a SNAP recipient, requested transportation assistance to get to work.
 Since the request was made within the job-retention period, transportation can be provided.